Updated for 2022

 5426 E. Fairbrook St., Long Beach, CA 90815

-Fairbrook Manor is a hunted house in Long Beach.
-Families are invited to stop by October 21-23 and October 28-30.
+Fairbrook Manor is a haunted house in Long Beach.
+Families are invited to stop by, dates to be announced soon — check their website or Instagram.
 Keep in mind, this location might be too scary for the younger members of the family.
 Also, be sure to contribute some non-perishable items for the community food drive benefitting the Long Beach Rescue Mission.

 Circus of Nightmares